AplaProject/apla-docs-en/introduction/what-is-Apla.rst

 ==========================
 Permissions can be defined in the Permissions field of contracts, tables and interface (pages, menus, and page blocks) editors, available from the Molis administrative tools section.
 Permissions for the following operations can be configured:

-1. Table column permission – permission to change values in the table column.
+1. Table column permission – permission to change values in the table column,
-2. Table Insert permission – permission to add a new row to the table.
+2. Table Insert permission – permission to add a new row to the table,
-3. Table New Column permission – permission to add a new column.
+3. Table New Column permission – permission to add a new column,
-4. Conditions for changing of Table permissions – permission to change rights, listed in items 1-3.
+4. Conditions for changing of Table permissions – permission to change rights, listed in items 1-3,
-5. Conditions for change smart contract – permission to edit the smart contract.
+5. Conditions for change smart contract – permission to edit the smart contract,
-6. Conditions for change page – permission to edit the interface page.
+6. Conditions for change page – permission to edit the interface page,
-7. Conditions for change menu – permission to edit the menu.
+7. Conditions for change menu – permission to edit the menu,
 8. Conditions for change of ecosystem parameters – permission to change a certain parameter in the ecosystem configuration table.

 Ways to Manage Permissions
 ==========================
-Rules, that define the access rights, should be entered in the *Permissions fields as arbitrary expressions in Simvolio language.
+Rules, that define the access rights, should be entered in the *Permissions* fields as arbitrary expressions in Simvolio language.
 Access will be granted in the event that at the moment of request the expression was true.
-If the Permissions field is left blank, it is automatically set to false, and the execution of related actions is blocked.
+If the *Permissions* field is left blank, it is automatically set to *false*, and the execution of related actions is blocked.

-The easiest way to define permissions is to enter a logical (boolean) expression in the Permissions field.
+The easiest way to define permissions is to enter a logical (boolean) expression in the *Permissions* field.
 For example, $member == 2263109859890200332, where the ID of a certain ecosystem member is given.

-The most versatile and recommended method for defining permissions is the use of the ContractConditions function, to which a contract name can be passed as a parameter.
+The most versatile and recommended method for defining permissions is the use of the *ContractConditions* function, to which a contract name can be passed as a parameter.
 This contract should include the conditions, in which formulation of the table values (for example, user roles tables) and ecosystem parameters can be used.

 Another method of permissions management is the use of the ContractAccess function.
 The list of contracts that are eligible to implement a corresponding action can be passed to the ContractAccess function as parameters.
-For example, if we take the table that lists the accounts in the ecosystem's tokens, and put ContractAccess(“TokenTransfer”) function in the Permissions field of the amount column, then the operation of changing the values in the amount column will be allowed only to the TokenTransfer contract (all contracts that perform token transfer operations between accounts, will be able to perform such operations only by calling the TokenTransfer contract).
+For example, if we take the table that lists the accounts in the ecosystem's tokens, and put ``ContractAccess(“TokenTransfer”)`` function in the *Permissions* field of the amount column, then the operation of changing the values in the amount column will be allowed only to the *TokenTransfer* contract (all contracts that perform token transfer operations between accounts, will be able to perform such operations only by calling the *TokenTransfer* contract).
 Conditions for accessing the contracts themselves can be managed in the conditions section.
 They can be rather complex and can include many other contracts.

 Exclusive Rights
 ==========================
-To resolve conflict situations or those critical for the operation of an ecosystem, the Ecosystem parameters table has a number of special parameters (changing_smart_contracts, changing_tables, changing_pages), where the conditions for obtaining exclusive rights to access any smart contracts, tables and pages are defined.
+To resolve conflict situations or those critical for the operation of an ecosystem, the Ecosystem parameters table has a number of special parameters (*changing_smart_contracts, changing_tables, changing_pages*), where the conditions for obtaining exclusive rights to access any smart contracts, tables and pages are defined.
 These rights are set using special smart contracts, for example, executing a voting of ecosystem members or requesting the availability of a number of signatures of different user roles.

 ********************************************************************************
 Virtual Dedicated Ecosystems